UoB-COMSM0110/2024-group-18/README.md

 </table>

 **Obstructions:**
-Avoid explosives and pits to ensure survival.
+Avoid explosives and pits to survive.

 **How to Win:**
-Master gravity and momentum to navigate through the level, taking into account the actions of your past self.
+Open and enter the door, mastering gravity and momentum to navigate through the level, taking into account the actions of your past self.

 ### Oiram Game Inspiration:
 Oiram's narrative complexity is inspired by Tenet, the timeless platforming of Super Mario, and the temporal challenges of Braid, offering a unique gameplay experience.